 Power Edge & Altissimo

 Power and projection are derived from the small step baffle design.
 Brightness, edge and cut are enhanced by the Palladium-plated virgin bell brass which gives the SUPER JET a crisp clean brightness that can get very funky and dirty and due to the beak design the piece really vibrates.
-Like all JodyJazz mouthpieces the SUPER JET features a hand-crafted baffle, thin tip rail and side rails for that instantaneous response that JodyJazz is famous for.
+Like all JodyJazz mouthpieces the SUPER JET features a handcrafted baffle, thin tip rail and side rails for that instantaneous response for which JodyJazz mouthpieces are famous.

 The mouthpiece comes with a Silver finish H-Ligature, Cap and Deluxe Mouthpiece Pouch.
 Free domestic USPS Priority Mail shipping and handling included.
 (Click “Buy Now” button to see overseas shipping).

 Due to the shorter facing curve on the SUPER JET a softer reed than you might normally use could be appropriate.
 This is because the reed actually has less length in which to vibrate.
-This doesn’t hinder playing at all, in fact it makes the SUPER JET one of the greatest altissimo pieces of all times.
+This doesn’t hinder playing at all, in fact it makes the SUPER JET one of the greatest Altissimo pieces of all times.
 Altissimo still works great with a little softer reed.
-These are my observations and how I like to play the SUPER JET.
-For example on a JodyJazz DV Baritone 7 I play a D’Addario Select Jazz 3M, and on the SUPER JET I prefer a 3S.
+These are my observations and how I like to play the SUPER JET Tenor.
+For example on a JodyJazz DV Tenor 7* I play a D’Addario Select Jazz 3M, and on the SUPER JET Tenor I prefer a 3S or 2H.
 The SUPER JET is very free blowing but I think the SUPER JET’s shorter facing curve makes a difference with the reed.
 The main message is that anytime you are trying a new mouthpiece two things are very important: finding the right reed for the mouthpiece and making sure that while you try the mouthpiece you are in tune.
 Don’t assume that it will go on the neck in the same place as your previous mouthpiece.
-In fact the SUPER JET maybe further out on the neck than your current mouthpiece.
 I love the SUPER JET and I hope you will too.

 Jody Espina – President, JodyJazz